-Backpacking packs for petite women can be challenging to find, but here are some tips and recommendations for gear that might work for you!
+Backpacking packs for petite women and others with short torsos can be challenging to find, but here are some tips and recommendations for gear that might work for you!

-If you're a petite or short woman, finding backpacking packs for your adventures can be a real struggle.
+If you're a petite woman, or if you're taller but have a short torso, finding backpacking packs for your adventures can be a real struggle.
+Add a curvy figure, and the hunt can be maddening!

-My (significantly taller) husband has his choice of many packs, but at 5 feet, 2 inches, I've found my own options to be much more limited.
+My easier-to-fit husband has his choice of many packs, but at 5 feet, 2 inches and a short torso, I've found my own options to be much more limited.
 That said, I've found, not just one backpack, but multiple packs!

 Here are some things to keep in mind when shopping for backpacking packs for petite women.